larissamasson/empathy-map/README.md

 # empathy-map
 One Empathy map, multiple screens.
-No paper, No pen.
+No paper, no pen.
+Distance is not an excuse.